hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **OVERVIEW**

 The project is located on a 42 acre parcel of land.
-Much of the property is at-risk of fire, erosion, and habitat loss if the climate continues to warm over the next few decades.
+Much of the property will be at-risk of fire, erosion, and habitat loss if the climate continues to warm over the next few decades.
 Agroforestry practices should mitigate that risk, however, there is still a great deal of technology development that is required before such systems will be practical enough to scale in a meaningful way.

 In our case, the land will be treated in three different ways.